whatsapp

 • Computed tomography (CT) scan: This takes detailed images of your liver, providing information about liver tumor size and location.

-• Magnetic resonance imaging (MRI): This test produces very clear images of your body using a large magnet, radio waves and a computer.
+• Magnetic resonance imaging (MRI): This test produces very clear images of your body using a large magnet, radio waves, and a computer.

 • Biopsy: Healthcare providers remove liver tissue to look for signs of cancer.
 Biopsies are the most reliable way to confirm a liver cancer diagnosis.
 A biopsy is not always needed to diagnose liver cancer.
-Sometimes the doctors can diagnose liver cancer based on the results of imaging tests such as CT scans and MRI.
+Sometimes doctors can diagnose liver cancer based on the results of imaging tests such as CT scans and MRI.

-• Endoscopic retrograde cholangiopancreatography (ERCP)ERCP uses an endoscope and a catheter (thin, flexible tubes) to examine your bile ducts.
+• Endoscopic retrograde cholangiopancreatography (ERCP): ERCP uses an endoscope and a catheter (thin, flexible tubes) to examine your bile ducts.

 • PET scan: This procedure is used to find malignant tumor cells in the body.
 A small amount of radioactive glucose (sugar) is injected into a vein.
 The PET scanner rotates around the body and makes a picture of where glucose is being used in the body.
 Malignant tumor cells show up brighter in the picture because they are more active and take up more glucose than normal cells do.